Arts University Bournemouth: Bournemouth Film School

 Bournemouth Film School (BFS) has 1,500 students.
 The School was established in 1963 as part of a Cine pathway within the Bournemouth and Poole College of Art and Design by Reginald Johnson.

 The Bournemouth Film School is a registered trademark owned by the Arts University Bournemouth.

 In 2016 Bournemouth Film School (BFS) celebrated over 50 years of excellence. and is a full member of CILECT.
-In 2017 BFS won a second Queen's Anniversary Prize for 'distinguished degree-level education in costume design for the UK's leading creative industries.’
+In 2017 BFS won a second Queen's Anniversary Prize for 'distinguished degree-level education in costume design for the UK's leading creative industries.'

 In 2021 AUB purchased the Palace Court Theatre, a 1930s art deco theatre with 550 seats in the centre of Bournemouth town.
 Regular productions, events and screenings of work by BFS students are held along with community and professional events.

-In 2022, BFS unveiled ‘Funding Futures’, a platform of rolling funding schemes and training opportunities for filmmakers, creatives, artists and innovators.
+In 2022, BFS unveiled 'Funding Futures', a platform of rolling funding schemes and training opportunities for filmmakers, creatives, artists and innovators.
 Central to Funding Futures is the Alumni Film Fund, which creates live, professional projects, with AUB students taking on roles working with Alumni and industry professionals.

 In 2023, BFS Funding Futures began a collaboration with BFI Network Southwest that led in 2024 to a partnership on a first-of-its-kind Director Talent Hub and micro short film commission.
 The films, produced by BFS staff & students at its AUB Elliott Road Film Studios, are attached to regional Directors selected by BFI Talent Executives.

+In 2026, AUB received £1.25 million of capital funding from the Office for Students (OfS) to help the delivery of courses that will increase opportunities for students and support national growth, the regional economy and local employers.
+AUB was one of 60 universities across England to receive funding from OfS.